BackupTheBerlios/efaps-svn/branches/V0.5.4/_readme.txt

 	- # BaseName of the eFaps-Store
 	- # xml to import

-4. execute the upper part of the Script "--for importing" of  the SQL.txt, to perpare the Oracle-Server
+4. execute the upper part of the Script "--for importing" of  the SQL.txt, to prepare the Oracle-Server

 5. execut Script "import.sh"